 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Oxford, it will feel like home.

 Accommodation Blocks - Live on campus in either single or double rooms with shared facilities.
 Wherever possible, IES Abroad and St. Catherine’s try to pair a St. Catherine’s student as a roommate if you select a double room.
 All rooms have Internet access.
+You have access to basic kitchen facilities, and the college has a dining hall on campus that provides meals throughout the week.
+When you arrive, you are issued a pay-as-you-go photo ID card, which is debited every time you take a meal and can be added to throughout the term.
+You are responsible for loading money onto your own card—meals are not included in the program fee.

 Part of making you feel at home in Oxford is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.